JetBrains/Qodana/topics/taint-analysis.md

 categories of OWASP Top 10:2021 vulnerabilities (A01, A03, A07, A08, A10).
 In addition to the built-in rules, you can
 configure custom taint rules for your own application or library code, designating specific functions or methods as sources or sinks.

+The taint analysis feature runs locally and does not require any external dependencies or services.

 ## How taint analysis works

 <link-summary>Learn how taint analysis works.</link-summary>